International-Data-Spaces-Association/IDSA-Rulebook/114_Creating_a_data_space.md

     range of participants?

-- Do you want a central party with additional privileges (e.g., exclusion of participants for bad behavior) or is the independence of the participants and their autonomy the most important design factor?
+- Do you want a central party with additional privileges (e.g., exclusion of participants for bad behaviour) or is the independence of the participants and their autonomy the most important design factor?